 Thanks to the sister and a rather lengthy walking meditation based on who I am, where I’ve been, and where I’m going in my life, I was maturing and learning about the context of my life, something I had little time for before.
 In essence, I was getting in touch with my core, my very being, what some may call my soul.
 I have never experienced to such a degree this intensity of self awareness before.

 To add to my nascent spirituality, I was also beginning to appreciate why pilgrims walk the Camino more than once.
 When we met 2 Canadian women who were walking a second time I exclaimed, “What, you’ve done this before, you must be crazy!”
 Now, however, having completed the pilgrimage I understand and value why they were walking again and my wife and I have every intention to either walk it all again or at least walk the last 100 kilometers or from Santiago to Finisterre.

 So, I am beginning to understand why the Camino has become such an integral part of my life.
-I think it was John Brierley (2013) who said that the Camino can be divided into 3 parts –
+I think it was John Brierley (2013) who said that the Camino could be divided into 3 parts –

 the first third of the Camino is a physical challenge, the second third is a psychological challenge and the last third is a spiritual challenge.